QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 The Implication [I]: Christ’s “sitting down” signals not exhaustion but enthroned completion.
 The sacrificial work that could never be finished under the Law has reached its terminal state in Him.

-Based on this data, we must conclude that the accomplishment of salvation is a "closed system" [I].
+From this we conclude: the accomplishment of salvation is done.
+Nothing can be added [I].

 (Hebrews 10:14, NIV [E])

-This verse introduces the critical distinction we will use throughout this audit:
+This verse introduces the critical distinction we use in this paper:

 - "Made perfect forever" (Perfect Tense): The objective status of the believer before God.
 This is the Accomplishment.